The Smart Program Design Series: Incorporating Variety & Making Progression Seamless

 For more info, check out an article I wrote (http://THEFITNESSBOOTCAMPCLUB.COM/using-a-tempo-focus-with-build-n-burn-workouts/)

-That said, be on the lookout for parts 4 & 5 of this series which will shift the focus to conditioning!
+That said, check out parts 4 & 5 of this series which will shift the focus to conditioning!

 ……in the mean time…….